eirikhanasand/iikg2001/exam/exam22.md

 4. Input validation on the client side is enough.

 ## Question 40
-Data classification is a core activity that is conducted as part of which of the following?
+Data classification is a core activity that is conducted as part of which of the following?<br/>
 Select one alternative:

 1. Problem Management.